-The Company has additional ongoing programs in clinical development which are currently pending availability of clinical data.
-Once data become available and are reviewed, the Company will determine the feasibility of pursuing further development and/or partnering these assets including sapacitabine in combination with seliciclib, seliciclib in nasopharyngeal cancer or NPC and NSCLC and CYC116.
+The Company has additional clinical programs in development which are currently pending availability of clinical data.
+Once data become available and are reviewed, the Company will determine the feasibility of pursuing further development and/or partnering these assets, including sapacitabine in combination with seliciclib, seliciclib in NSCLC and nasopharyngeal cancer or NPC and CYC116.